 What is a neobank?
-When we think about banks, we often think about them as traditional financial institutions we keep our bank accounts with.
-But there are a growing number of fintech companies emerging that are focused on challenging the traditional banking model and streamlining financial services.
+When we think about banks, we often think about them as traditional financial institutions where we keep our bank accounts.
+However, a growing number of fintech companies are emerging that are focused on challenging the traditional banking model and streamlining financial services.
 We’ll explore Neobanks, also known as challenger banks, in more detail to better understand what a neobank is.

 What are Neobanks Used for?